acorn-io/runtime/docs/docs/39-Authoring Acornfiles/02-structure.md

 ## The top level keys of an Acorn file

-An Acorn file has predefined top level structs:
+An Acorn file has predefined top level structs, and it is recommended to define them in the following order:

 ```cue
 args: { // defines arguments the consumer can provide }